Cyrtophora citricola: Taxonomy

 Peter Forsskal discovered Cyrtophora citricola in the Arabian Peninsula during his Yemen expedition, sometime between 1761 and 1763.
 He first saw the spiders in citrus trees and described their horizontal webs as nets.
-The spider's common name, “tropical tent-web,” derives from these observations.
-Unfortunately, Forsskal died in Yemen in 1763.
-His manuscripts, which included details of the spider, were collected and sent back to Denmark by his friend Carsten Niebuhr.
+The spider's common name, "tropical tent-web", derives from these observations.
+Upon Forsskal's death of malaria in 1763, his manuscripts, which included details of the spider, were collected and sent from Yemen back to Denmark by his friend Carsten Niebuhr.
 These records were published in 1775 as Descriptiones animalium, avium, amphibiorum, piscium, insectorum, vermium; the spider appeared under the name Aranea citricola.

 C. citricola was classified in the Araneidae family because it creates orb-webs.
 Between 1776 and 1864, the spider was classified under the genus Epeira, a synonym for Aranea, more commonly known as Araneus.
 The spider was moved from the genus Aranea to the genus Cyrtophora by Eugene Simon in 1864 – a decision made because its webs were so different from those constructed by other spiders in the genus Aranea.
 C. citricola webs are horizontal and tent-shaped, similar to those of other spiders in the genus Cyrtophora.
 Like other members of Cyrtophora, C. citricola's 2nd, 3rd, and 4th pairs of legs have a shorter combined patella and tibia length than the femurs on the same legs.
 Additionally, it shares the same eye pattern where the posterior eye row is recurved: a typical genus-defining trait.
 C. citricola has broader cephalic structures than other orb-web spiders in the genus Manogea.